Jess-FisherKappen/1701QCA-Assessment-2/index.md

 I would like to make a costume that can interact with its surroundings instead of just being static like a lot of the costumes that are currently available.

 ### Design concept 1 ###
-*Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
-Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*

-![Image](design1.jpg)

 A costume with a light attached to it.
 When someone comes too close to you, the light turns on and starts flashing, and a beeping sound will slowly start to be projected.
 The closer someone gets, the faster the beeping becomes.

+![Image](design1.jpg)

 ### Design concept 2 ###
 A costume that cools you down.
 It gets hot in costumes, and when the temperature in costumes reaches certain degrees, a fan would automatically turn on.